Ryan Hilinski: Statistics

+Professional career

 Personal life

 Hilinski was born to Mark and Kym Hilinski as the youngest of three children in the family.
 Ryan's oldest brother, Kelly, played as a quarterback for Notre Dame High School, Columbia University, Riverside City College and Weber State University.
 His second older brother, Tyler, who was also a quarterback at Washington State, died by suicide following his junior season.